Sintra palaces, Cascais coast, and Lisbon\u2019s hidden neighborhoods \u2014 five days to see it all

 Grilled fish of the day with a view of the 25 de Abril Bridge

-Take the Cacilhas ferry from Cais do Sodr\u00E9 (10 min).
+Take the Cacilhas ferry from Cais do Sodr\u00E9 (10 min, covered by Lisboa Card).
 The restaurant is a 5-min walk from the terminal.

 Museum of Art, Architecture and Technology